 Enjoy the park and hiking trails in the cooler temperatures of the late afternoon and evening.
 Evening light is always best for photography and the perfect time for doing some fantastic Moab night photography in one of Moab’s many stargazing spots.

-TIP #4: Visit Arches National Park in the winter during the off-season for cooler temperatures, less traffic and amazing photo opportunities.
-Read our 5 reasons to visit during the winter.
+Visit Arches National Park in the winter during the off-season for cooler temperatures, less traffic and amazing photo opportunities.

 The full 43-mile scenic drive, including the spur roads, takes 2 to 3 hours.
 Add more time if you plan to do any serious Moab, Utah photography or hiking.